johnyorke/inventoryScan/README.md

 A barcode reading application for small businesses to take inventory.

 // Imports
 You can use the iTunes file transfer feature or open attachments in Mail.app to import you current product database.

-inventoryScan currently only supports the following format for imports:
+File format has to be .txt. inventoryScan currently only supports the following format for imports:

 Unique Product ID 1 | Unique Product ID 2 | Product Description | Price | Quantity on hand

-File format has to be .txt

 // Scanning